jaeyk/tidytweetjson/README.md

 # Load library
 library(tidytweetjson)

-# You need to designate a directory path where you saved the splitted JSON files.
+# You need to designate a directory path where you saved the list of JSON files.
 dirpath <- tcltk::tk_choose.dir()

 # Assign the parsed result to the `df_all` object